-- a) Through a direct telephone call Ethics channel managed by an external provider who has translators available. - b) Webline Complaints through a secure dedicated website, provided by an external provider. - c) By email Sending an email to ethics@otis.com. - d) By post Sending a letter or report form (translated versions are availabe) to Otis Ethics and Compliance.
+- a) Through a direct telephone call Ethics channel managed by an external provider who has translators available. - b) Webline Reports sent through a secure dedicated website, provided by an external provider. https://otis.webline.saiglobal.com/ - c) By email Sending an email to ethics@otis.com. - d) By post Sending a letter or report form (translated versions are available) to Otis Global Ethics and Compliance.